Vehicle Configuration Directory Selection Sub-Application Architecture

 # Frontend Layer (GUI)

-frontend_tkinter_directory_selection.py # Main directory selection GUI
+frontend_tkinter_directory_selection.py # Reusable directory selection widgets with callback support

-frontend_tkinter_template_overview.py # Template browsing interface
+frontend_tkinter_template_overview.py # Template browsing and selection interface

 # Facade/Factory Layer (Business Logic Coordination)